Important Autographs by Richard Wagner in the April Auction at Reiss & Sohn

-Consignment Offers for our Auctions in Spring 2026 welcome until end of February, valuable single Items upon Request.
+Consignment Offers for our Auctions in Autumn 2026 welcome.

 FROM OUR RECENT FALL AUCTIONS October 2025: